adam-coogan/swyft-lens-sim/README.md

 # swyft-lens-sim

 Minimal lensing simulator for coupling to swyft.
+See `simulator.ipynb` for details.

 ## Dependencies